 Other rooms in the center include the “smart classroom,” where classes and group work are enhanced by robotics and computer technology, and the conference room where student-media representatives meet each morning to discuss their ideas, plans and objectives for the day and future.
 Sidelines, MT Records, WMOT, WMTS and MT10HD all have a place here, and their proximity to each other means they share ideas, inspiration and creative energy.

-Before the new center officially opened in April, MTSU’s mainstream media platforms resided in separate corners of the campus, working alone to research and develop their print, television and radio productions.
+Before the new center officially opened last April, MTSU’s mainstream media platforms resided in separate corners of the campus, working alone to research and develop their print, television and radio productions.
 Here, these media platforms converge and collaborate, giving students the opportunity to forge relationships with organizations and like-minded individuals, as well as be exposed to the technology and operation of specific fields, which is essential in preparation for the professional world.

-Stephan Foust, the center’s director, began contemplating the idea of the center years ago.
+Stephan Foust, the center’s director, began contemplating the idea of the center two years ago.
 The hope was to create a space where students could be properly trained and educated in the world of media.
 “We think it is the cutting-edge, functional answer to those questions we were asking several years ago,” Foust said.
 “We want this new culture that we’re creating … to continue to grow, so that the idea of convergence simply becomes the way we do business.”